A remote, underdeveloped agrarian province in southwestern China is now a testing ground for Beijing’s new tech and data regulatory regime.

 According to Guizhou Daily, the state-owned enterprise was tasked with building and running “big data parks” across the province, with part of the hefty outlays on infrastructure and connectivity footed by Alibaba.

 Tencent, owner of China’s ubiquitous app WeChat, also later chipped in with investments.
-Tencent founder Pony Ma once told Chen that the firm’s 300,000 servers, routers and hard-disk drives housing some tens of petabytes in storage capacity would enjoy “natural air-conditioning” in a 470,000-square-meter cavernous facility built on a concrete slab deep underneath mountains.
+Tencent founder Pony Ma once told Chen that the firm’s 300,000 servers, routers and hard-disk drives housing some tens of petabytes in storage capacity would enjoy “natural air-conditioning” in a 470,000-square-meter cavernous facility built on a concrete slab deep underneath mountains in the province.

 Ma also said that its data centers would be “nuclear attack-proof” in the province’s mountainous setting.